Boston College Eagles men's ice hockey: New Hampshire Wildcats

-The rivalry between Boston College and New Hampshire has grown in recent years due to the success of the two programs.
-UNH leads the all-time Hockey East regular season series over BC.
+The rivalry between Boston College and the New Hampshire Wildcats has grown in recent years due to the success of the two programs.
+UNH leads the all–time Hockey East regular season series over BC.
 The Eagles, however, hold a distinct advantage in Hockey East tournament play, holding an 8–3 record.
 Most recently, in the 2009 Hockey East Tournament, UNH hosted BC in the quarterfinals on their home ice at the Whittemore Center.
 UNH had the chance to end BC's season and their hopes of reaching the NCAA tournament to defend their national title.
-BC won the best-of-three series 2–0.
+BC won the best–of–three series 2–0.

 During the 2007–2008 season, the Wildcats swept the season series and won the Hockey East regular season championship.
-The two teams met in the semifinals of the Hockey East tournament, with the top-seeded and favored UNH squad jumping out to a 4-1 midway through the second period.
+The two teams met in the semifinals of the Hockey East tournament, with the top–seeded and favored UNH squad jumping out to a 4–1 midway through the second period.
 The Eagles mounted a comeback, however, and won the game 5–4 in triple overtime.

 Both UNH and BC have also competed closely for the Hockey East regular season championship.
 In the 2009–2010 season, the Wildcats cemented the title on the final weekend of the season, earning a 3–3 tie against the Eagles at the Whittemore Center in the penultimate game season after BC jumped out to a 3–0 lead.
-In the 2010–2011 season, the regular season title was again decided on the final weekend, with the Eagles, sitting in second place, sweeping a home-and-home series against the Wildcats, earning their 11th regular season championship.
+In the 2010–2011 season, the regular season title was again decided on the final weekend, with the Eagles, sitting in second place, sweeping a home–and–home series against the Wildcats, earning their 11th regular season championship.

 Notre Dame Fighting Irish

-Boston College and Notre Dame first met on the ice in 1969, and have faced-off annually since 1994.
-BC leads the all-time series 24–21–2, including beating the Irish in the 2008 National Championship game, as the Eagles captured their third national title in a 4–1 victory.
+Boston College and the Notre Dame Fighting Irish first met on the ice in 1969, and have faced–off annually since 1994.
+BC leads the all–time series 24–21–2, including beating the Irish in the 2008 National Championship game, as the Eagles captured their third national title in a 4–1 victory.
 After Notre Dame joined Hockey East in 2014, the rivalry evolved into a conference rivalry as well as a school rivalry.
 In their first meeting as conference foes, Boston College defeated the Irish 4–3 on January 4, 2013, played at Fenway Park during the league's third Frozen Fenway exhibit.
-The two teams also met in the Hockey East tournament during the Irish's first year of league membership, where Notre Dame defeated the Eagles in the best-of-three Quarterfinals at BC's Kelley Rink.
-The in-conference rivalry was short-lived however, as the Irish's stay in Hockey East lasted only four season, as they left to join the Big Ten Conference in 2017–18.
-The teams played 11 games as conference foes, with Notre Dame edging out the Eagles 6-5 during that time.
+The two teams also met in the Hockey East tournament during the Irish's first year of league membership, where Notre Dame defeated the Eagles in the best–of–three Quarterfinals at BC's Kelley Rink.
+The in–conference rivalry was short–lived however, as the Irish's stay in Hockey East lasted only four season, as they left to join the Big Ten Conference in 2017–18.
+The teams played 11 games as conference foes, with Notre Dame edging out the Eagles 6–5 during that time.

 The rivalry is commonly referred to as "The Holy War on Ice," a take on the name of the football rivalry between the two schools.